 - Are all reeds in good tune?

-Depending upon these factors, it may possibly be worth thousands of dollars.
+Depending upon these factors, it may possibly be worth a thousand dollars or more.
 If it has any defects or problems, usually only detectable by an experienced chemnitzer musician or technician, it could be worthless.

 Vintage instruments are more difficult to value.
 They are often cherished more for their nostalgic character rather than their musical quality.
 The early chemnitzer concertinas generally do not have the sound quality or mechanical performance that make the instrument more desirable to today’s professional musicians and serious hobbyists, although some specific early models are known to be exceptional performers.

-The instruments offered for sale on this website’s Classified Ads feature generally represent a reasonable sales price.
+The instruments offered for sale on the community supported USCA Facebook Group generally represent a reasonable sales price.
 Be certain to look carefully at the concertina’s brand and features described in the ad before attempting to make a comparison to the instrument that you are trying to value.

 Vintage sheet music typically has no special resale value.
 There are some collectors who look for decorative copies to frame and display.
 You may be able to sell original printed sheets.
 Their value will depend upon the song title, cover design, and condition.
 Photocopied or handwritten arrangements typically have little to no resale value as they are often freely exchanged between musicians at no cost.